The Judicial Tenure Commission serves to promote the integrity of the judicial process and preserve public confidence in the courts.

 More detailed information regarding the Commission is available through the Home Page.
 The "How to File a Grievance" tab provides access to a Request for Investigation form and filing instructions.
 The "Investigation and Complaint Process" tab generally explains the Commission's procedures, while "FAQs" provides answers to the most commonly asked questions submitted to the Commission staff.
 The "Pending & Resolved Formal Proceedings" tab allows access to an alphabetical list of disciplined judges, as well as those formal complaints that are pending and those that were dismissed without a sanction.
-"Legal Authority" provides copies of the primary legal provisions under which the Commission acts, along with summaries of some cases where the Commission issued a confidential admonishment, caution, or explanatory letter to a judicial officer.
+"Reference Material provides copies of the primary legal provisions under which the Commission acts, along with summaries of some cases where the Commission issued a confidential admonishment, caution, or explanatory letter to a judicial officer.
 "Michigan Supreme Court Decisions" lists cite references to the Supreme Court's opinions addressing judicial disciplinary cases, with some links to more recent Supreme Court decisions.

 For allegations of improper conduct by attorneys, federal judicial officers, or administrative law judges (over which the Commission does not have jurisdiction), please refer to one of the resources below:

 If you have a complaint concerning an attorney practicing in Michigan, the Judicial Tenure Commission cannot assist you.
 Please contact the: